chenwumail/sm/README.md

   (2) sm run sm-monitor
   (3) add Restart=always to foo.service
-  if foo crash, sm-monitor while restart it, checked every 5 minutes. don't worry about sm stop <service-name>, it will not be restart automaticlly.
+  if foo crash, sm-monitor while restart it, checked every 5 minutes. don't worry about sm kill <service-name>, it will not be restart automaticlly.
 ```